AmitRanganathan/GSVlabs-assignment/README.md

 ## Usage
 Clone the repo into your local machine.
-Have two terminal windows open, one for client and one for server.
+Have two terminal windows open. cd into client on one of the terminal windows and cd into server in the other terminal window.

 ## Client
 In client: